steffen74/GPT-2/README.md

 **A:** According to the World Coal Organization, total US$238 billion is burned by coal-based power plants.
 At current prices, coal-based power plants add approximately 20% of the total US electricity consumption.
 According to the International Energy Agency (IEA), coal-based power plants add approximately 20% of total US electricity consumption.
 In fact, according to the IEA, coal-based power plants are the largest-dichotically-generated source of greenhouse gas in the world, accounting for almost 90% of the total US electricity consumption.

+Here are also some examples generated with the GPT-2-Simple approach:

+**Q:** What will be the economic effects of climate Change?

+**A:** It is not yet clear what the economic effects of climate change will be.
+However, likely the main result will be disruption to the existing global financial markets.
+Ecological disasters, droughts, drought, floods, etc. have already started, and will continue to have a major impact on economies worldwide.
+It is also expected that the effects will be felt most heavily on the poorest and least developed countries.

+**Q:** How much does nuclear power affect world climate change?
+**A:** Nuclear power releases a lot of greenhouse gases into the atmosphere, as most of the electricity we use comes from fossil-fuel-generated energy industry.
+Nuclear energy also releases large amounts of heat-trapping gas into the atmosphere, such as methane and carbon dioxide (CO2)

+**Q:** How much does global warming affect wildlife tourism?
+**A:** Climate change and tourism are two very different things, but climate change is more than just bad for tourism.
+Climate change can cause significant declines in the abundance of natural habitats, disrupt migration patterns of some species, lead to new epidemics (the West Nile virus, Ebola and yellow fever).
+Tourism, on the other hand, can be very good for a lot of species of migratory birds, butterflies, moths, and other species.

 The full results for different setups can be found in the respective model subfolders in [03_question-answering](./03_question-answering).

 ## Details